-It provides the structural support of the entire floor, and at times may not consider as part of floor layers.
-Its an essential part of the layer matrix although in concrete slab floor it’s not there.
+Floor joists provide the structural support of the entire floor, and, at times, may not be considered as part of the floor layers.
+They’rean essential part of the floor layer matrix, although you won’t find them in concrete slab floors.

-They are the pillars of the structure that support all the other parts of the floor, except on concrete slab.
-It supports a subfloor that spans over an open area.
+Floor joists are the pillars of the structure that support all the other parts of the floor, except on concrete slabs.
+They support a subfloor that spans over an open area.

-When joined with floor framing system the joists provide and enhance the stiffness of the sub-floor sheathing.
-This allows it to function as a horizontal diaphragm of the floor.
+When joined with a floor framing system, the joists provide and enhance the stiffness of the subfloor sheathing.
+This allows the joists to function as a horizontal diaphragm of the floor.

-The joist are mostly made from, laminated wood, engineered wood and dimensional lumber.
-The joist also has its challenges, especially after the sub floor has been installed
+The joists are mostly made from laminated wood, engineered wood, and dimensional lumber.
+The joist also has its challenges, especially after the subfloor has been installed.

-The joist span is determined by floor strength, wood species, joist spacing, depth of joist, spacing, and engineering.
-These will help determine the distance between support joists below the sub-floor.
-When the sub-floor is nailed on top of the floor joists, it forms the flooring system.
+The joist span is determined by floor strength, wood species, joist spacing, depth of joist,, and engineering.
+These will help determine the distance between support joists below the subfloor.
+When the subfloor is nailed on top of the floor joists, it forms the flooring system.

-Joists are build to support the load on which the floor is built to bear.
+Joists are built to support the load on which the floor is built to bear.
 They are typically made from lumber or engineered microbial members.
-In combination with other joists, it provides support to the floor or even at times ceiling.
+In combination with other joists, it provides support to the floor or even at times, the ceiling.

-Here a video on how to install a floor joist
+Here is a video on how to install a floor joist:

-To find the joist under the sub-floor from the floor covering like carpet or hardwood floor requires the use of a hammer.
+To find the joist under the subfloor (from the floor covering like carpet or hardwood floor) requires the use of a hammer.
 Tap the floor from one edge or corner and listen for a thud sound.
-Generally, the most area will have a hollow sound, a thud sound signify the presence of joist.
+Generally, most areas will have a hollow sound, but a thud sound signifies the presence of a joist.
 You can continue until you determine the area where the next joist is.
-Hoping the were installed with the same distance from one another, you can quicken the process by measuring the distance of the identifies joist to locate others.
+Hopefully they were installed with the same distance from one another, in which case you can quicken the process by measuring the distance of the identified joists to locate others.

-Joist and beams are structural flooring elements made for similar and related functions.
+Joists and beams are structural flooring elements made for similar and related functions.
 They are the primary structural component for a floor and roof.
-Beams are large in size while joist are smaller.
+Beams are large in size while joists are smaller.
 Beams are used to support the joists by providing support to the horizontal structure of the floor.
-Joists and beams can be made from solid and engineered wood or even steel.
-However, Joists are commonly made from solid lumber
+Joists and beams can be made from solid and engineered wood or even steel; however, joists are commonly made from solid lumber.